CoreBond/corebond-architecture/README.md

 The resulting identity signal is deterministic for a given device within defined environmental tolerances.

 Device identity may be derived from multiple intrinsic hardware characteristics whose combined measurements form a stable identity signal.
+## Enrollment Model

+CoreBond establishes device identity during the initial linking of two devices.

+When devices are first connected, the verifier observes the intrinsic hardware identity signal and records the resulting identity characteristics.
+This observation forms the baseline identity profile for the device.

+Future authentication decisions are made by comparing subsequent identity measurements against this baseline profile.

+This enrollment process allows devices to establish trust relationships without pre-provisioned credentials or externally distributed secrets.
 ## Security Assumptions

 The CoreBond model assumes the following conditions: